akaGD-13/SPY-Option-Trading/README.md

 #### - Heston for SPY
 File: 2a)Heston_calibration.py, 2a)SPY_Heston.py

-Use data before 04/10/2025 to determine the parameters:
+Use data on 04/09/2025 to determine the parameters (can expand the residual function to include more data points):

 | Parameter |    Value   |
 |-----------|-----------:|